marked42/learning-notes/http/http.md

 #### Resource Content Expiration

-Resource content expiration uses an _entity tags_(ETags), which is a hash of resource content, to check if resource has been changed.
-When resource is cached, `ETag` header with a hash value is included in reponse to instruct clients that this resource should be cached and uses ETag as revalidation method.
+Resource content expiration uses an _entity tag_(ETags), which is a unique hash of resource content, to check if resource has been changed.
+When resource is cached, `ETag` header with a hash value is included in response to instruct clients that this resource should be cached and uses ETag as revalidation method.

 `ETag` is normally used in cases where a bare time limit it not enough or suitable for expiration.